-Check each gas connection to make sure it is tight enough by dropping a bit of dish washing soap on it; avoid over-tightening gas line connections.
+Check each gas connection to make sure it is tight enough by dropping a bit of dish soap on it; avoid over-tightening gas line connections.

-Release the pilot button, and adjust the temperature dial to “vacation” or “pilot” position.
-Turn the gas valve to “on” position, then slowly turn the temperature dial clockwise until the burner “fires up.”
+Release the pilot button, and adjust the temperature dial to vacation or pilot position.
+Turn the gas valve to on position, then slowly turn the temperature dial clockwise until the burner fires up.

 Turn the temperature valve down once you're sure the burner fires properly.
 Replace the front panel on the tank, and reset the temperature valve to its customary position.